- August 1, 2014

 So being out of the country and 13 hours ahead, I immediately emailed customer service explaining that I bought it in California because I had a friend there planning to pick up my order for me.
 Emails went back and forth until ‘Farah’ wrote that she understood the situation and would see what she could do, then … nothing.

 With only 48 hours before my friend was flying out of California, she drove 26 miles to the Citrus Heights store late Tuesday night.
-Best Buy had the order in the system, they had it in inventory, they showed her as the authorized pick up, she had all her ID … but they couldn’t give it to her because the order was in processing status.
+Best Buy had the order in the system, they had it in inventory, they showed her as the authorized pickup, and she had all her ID … but they couldn’t give it to her because the order was in processing status.

 Fast forward two hours, and again I called.
 Same routine right to the part where she said “please hold and let me check further” Except this time after 30 minutes I was thrown back into the phone loop and a new rep came on, and we started over; going through the entire story once more.
 Another 50 minutes later she came back on and said “I don’t understand why it won’t clear.”

 “Isn’t there ANYONE with the authority to override the system and allow my friend to take the products (which are there on hand, which I paid for, twice?”
 I asked.